($850) Cost to ship a car from Des Moines, IA to Albuquerque, NM

 The time of the year

-Seasonal demand and weather conditions in both Des Moines and Albuquerque can impact car shipping prices.
+The time of year and weather conditions in Des Moines and Albuquerque play a major role in determining car shipping rates.

 September, June and May are the most pleasant months in Des Moines, while January and December are the least comfortable months.